In the beginning, there were only a few ways to generate wealth via crypto: either mining tokens or HODLing until the value of your crypto went up.

 As you may have noticed from the stats, the projected rewards are much higher on platforms like Uniswap and PancakeSwap.
 The tradeoff here is relatively straightforward – the risks also increase drastically when you start yield farming in pools of highly volatile cryptos.

-Suppose you deposit cash in a bank to earn passive income.
+Suppose you deposit cash in a bank.
 In that case, that deposit is backed by authorities and agencies like the FDIC and SIPC.